Subspace Learning with Partial Information: Introduction

-When $\cX$ is a finite set and $P$ is the uniform distribution over $\cX$, the optimal solution to the subspace learning problem is the Principal Component Analysis (PCA) solution.
-Here, we are interested in the more general stochastic optimization setting of subspace learning, in which $\cX$ is not restricted to be a finite set and $P$ is an arbitrary distribution over $\cX$.
+When $\cX$ is a finite set and $P$ is the uniform distribution over $\cX$, the optimal solution to the subspace learning problem is given by the Principal Component Analysis (PCA) algorithm, which returns the projection matrix that corresponds to the $k$ leading eigenvectors of the matrix $\frac{1}{|\cX|} \sum_{x \in \cX} xx^\top$.
+In the more general stochastic optimization setting of subspace learning, $\cX$ is not restricted to be a finite set, $P$ is an arbitrary distribution over $\cX$, and the information given to the learner has the form of an i.i.d. training sequence $(x_1,\ldots, x_m) \sim P^m$.

-We assume that the learner can obtain i.i.d. sample vectors from $\cX$ according to $P$.
-In the usual full information setting of subspace learning, the learner has access to all attributes in the sampled vectors.
-In this paper, we consider subspace learning in the partial information case, in which only $r$ attributes from each vector can be observed.
-The learner is allowed to choose which of the attributes are revealed.
-We study the sample complexity of this learning problem, namely, the number of samples that are needed in order to find a projection matrix $\Pi$ with expected squared distance of at most $\epsilon$ more than the optimal expected squared distance.
-The sample complexity is analyzed in terms of $\epsilon$ as well as the dimension $d$, the dimension of the subspace $k$, the number of observed attributes $r$, and properties of the set $\cX$.
-In particular, we focus on sets of the form $\cX = \{ x \in \reals^d : \|x\|_2^2 \le G \land \|x\|_\infty \le 1\}$, and study the sample complexity in terms of the scalar $G$.
+In the usual full information setting of subspace learning, the learner has access to all attributes of the sampled vectors.
+In this paper, we consider subspace learning in a partial information setting, in which only a subset of indices from each vector can be observed.
+Inspired by the two applications presented above, we study two variants of this problem, which will be named the \emph{passive} setting, and the \emph{active} setting, respectively.
+In the passive setting, we assume that each attribute is observed with probability $p=r/d$ ($r \le d$).
+Therefore, the expected number of observed attributes from each vector is $r$.
+In the active setting, the learner can choose (possibly at random) $r$ attributes to be revealed.
+The \emph{sample complexity} of a subspace learning algorithm is defined as the number of samples that are needed by the algorithm in order to find a projection matrix $\Pi$ with expected squared distance, $ \bE_{x \sim P}[ \|x - \Pi x\|_2^2]$, of at most $\epsilon$ more than the optimal expected squared distance.
+The sample complexity for each of the models is defined as the minimal sample complexity attained by any algorithm.
+In this paper we propose efficient algorithms for both settings and analyze their sample complexity.
+We also provide several lower bounds on the sample complexity that can be attained by any algorithm.

-We propose three computationally efficient algorithms for subspace learning, named Bandit PCA, Matrix Bandit Gradient Descent (MBGD), and Matrix Bandit Exponentiated Gradient (MBEG).
-All of these algorithms employ a stochastic strategy for selecting $r$ attributes of each instance.
-While Bandit PCA and MBGD employ uniform sampling, MBEG uses non-uniform sampling.
-We derive upper bounds on the sample complexity of these algorithms.
-The bound for MBGD is $\frac{4d^2G^2k}{r^2\epsilon^2}$.
-The bound for Bandit PCA is inferior to the bound for MBGD, and we do not know if it is really inferior or that our analysis of Bandit PCA is not tight.
-For MBEG, we obtain an improved bound for the regime of $r=2,k=O(1)$, and $\epsilon = O(G^2/d)$.
-In particular, in this case our bound is $\tilde{O}\left(\frac{dG^2}{\epsilon^2}\right)$, which is smaller than the bound for MBGD by a factor of $d$.